devhhu/chronicle-detection-as-code-lab/README.md

 * Another script to generate logs for fluentd

 Detection Life Cycle Management:
-* Detection logic in YAML/ YARA-L format
+* Detection logic in YAML/ YARA-L format for handling
 * Looking into Terraform IaC to manage rules and data sources
 * Simulated GitOps model for lifecycle management